-- If research involves use of animals, an IACUC approved animal protocol must be in place before start of work; if animal protocol approval is pending, and is not approved prior to the start of work, the award will be rescinded.
+- If the research involves use of animals, an IACUC approved animal protocol must be in place before start of work; if animal protocol approval is pending, and is not approved prior to the start of work, the award will be rescinded.

-- If research involves use of humans, an IRB approval must be in place before start of work.
+- If the research involves use of humans, an IRB approval must be in place before start of work.

-Model Outline for STAR Program Proposals:
+Suggestions for STAR Program Proposals:

 "good" Role of aspirin in diminishing the incidence of headaches in dachshunds